Pupil Premium

 The Government believes that schools should decide how the Pupil Premium is allocated and spent.
 It is felt that Head teachers are best placed to assess what additional provision should be made for individual pupils within schools.
 Therefore schools are required to utilise this funding to improve the outcomes for disadvantaged pupils.

-- Providing targeted academic support for students who are not making the expected progress
+• Providing small-group academic support for pupils not making expected progress.

 Barriers to Learning